Details of the plan

 Why do we need a Neighbourhood Plan?

-Without a neighbourhood plan the Parish could be open to speculative planning applications in areas that residents would not support.
+Without a Neighbourhood Plan the Parish could be open to speculative planning applications in areas that residents would not support.
+Neighbourhood Plans have helped our neighbouring villages and towns defend themselves against unwanted developments or inappropriate housing mix (size/style of housing) in the past 12 months.

 What is the timescale?

-The plan was officially started in May and is likely to take 18 months to complete.
-It should be completed by Sept/Oct 2017
+The Plan was officially started in January 2016 and should be completed by the end of 2017.

 Questions about Houses and Developments in General: